 Helping Hands found the perfect carer for Alistair, Jozef Holecko.

-“Jozef has so much experience, that he was less nervous than me,”says Julie May Clinical Nurse and part of the Clinical Team at Helping Hands, who helped arrange Alistair’s care.
+“Jozef has so much experience, that he was less nervous than me,”says Helping Hands Clinical Nurse, who helped arrange Alistair’s care.

 “Not only did he have the right technical skills and expertise, but he has the most perfect approach to Alistair, really taking the time to understand him.
 They have such a strong relationship; they will go from strength to strength.”